mrzaizai2k/Coughvid-19-CRNN-attention/README.md

 # Coughvid-19-CRNN-attention
-**For Vietnamese student, you can read the `Nhận diện covid qua tiếng ho.pdf` and `Covid19_slide.pdf` which is written in Vietnamese.
-For foreign reader, I wrote all the important information in `coughvid-19-crnn-attention.ipynb`, `Mechanism of cough.pptx`, and my Git Repo [COVID-19-Cough-Classification-phase-1](https://github.com/mrzaizai2k/COVID-19-Cough-Classification-phase-1-#covid-19-cough-classification-phase-1)**
+**For Vietnamese students, you can read the `Nhận diện covid qua tiếng ho.pdf` and `Covid19_slide.pdf` that are written in Vietnamese.
+For foreign readers, I wrote all the important information in `coughvid-19-crnn-attention.ipynb`, `Mechanism of cough.pptx`, and my last Git Repo [COVID-19-Cough-Classification-phase-1](https://github.com/mrzaizai2k/COVID-19-Cough-Classification-phase-1-#covid-19-cough-classification-phase-1)**

 The Kaggle notebook: https://www.kaggle.com/bomaich/coughvid-19-crnn-attention